Common Mistakes People Make After an Accident

 Again, even if it was a small fender bender, the gathering and exchange of information is crucial.
 Don’t ever let anyone talk you out of exchanging information with them.

 6. They Attempt to Handle a Claim on Their Own

 Insurance companies have teams of experienced adjusters, investigators, and lawyers trying to settle your case as quickly and for as little money as possible.
 If you hire legal representation, you are more likely to receive a higher settlement than if you attempt to handle the case on your own.

-A special thanks to our friends and contributors at Kamper Estrada, LLP for their insights.
+A special thanks to our friends Kamper Estrada, LLP for their insights.